When is a polarised abelian variety determined by its $\boldsymbol{p}$-divisible group?: Introduction

-In the course of our proof of Theorem~\ref{thm:main}, we define the notion of minimal $E$-isogenies (Definition~\ref{def:minE}).
+In the course of our proof of Theorem~\ref{thm:main}.(2), in Subsection~\ref{ssec:Eisog} we define the notion of minimal $E$-isogenies (Definition~\ref{def:minE}), where $E$ is any elliptic curve (not necessarily supersingular) over any field~$K$.
 This generalises the notion of minimal isogenies for supersingular abelian varieties in the sense of Oort \cite[Section 1.8]{lioort}.
-This new construction of minimal isogenies even shows a new (and stronger) universal property for minimal isogenies since the test object is not required to be an isogeny; see Remark~\ref{rem:min_isog}.
-We also extend the results of Jordan et al.~\cite{JKPRST} on abelian varieties isogenous to a power of an elliptic curve to those with a polorisation; see Corollary~\ref{cor:JKPRST} and Theorem~\ref{thm:pol+JKPRST}.\\
+This new construction of minimal isogenies even has a new (and stronger) universal property since the test object is not required to be an isogeny, cf.~Remark~\ref{rem:min_isog}.
+We also extend the results of Jordan et al.~\cite{JKPRST} on abelian varieties isogenous to a power of an elliptic curve to those with a polarisation in Subsections~\ref{ssec:powers}--\ref{ssec:powerAV}, cf.~Proposition~\ref{prop:equiv}.
+These results can be paraphrased as follows: